Big-Zude/post-and-fetching-with-react-query/README.md

+# The repo is for this article [How to post and fetch data with react-query](https://zude.hashnode.dev/how-to-post-and-fetch-data-using-react-query-ckm95p3oa09u8khs12e0f2vls)

 # Note the sidebar and topbar used in this project is for demonstration purposes only.

 # Getting Started with Create React App